-Students will choose one of the below.
+Students will choose one of the following.
 Each elective subject has a workload of 10 ECTS.

-PROJECT MANAGEMENT AND PROJECT SALES
+PROJECT SALES MANAGEMENT

 Purpose & Learning Outcome:

 Objectives and contents:

 - A general understanding of projects and project sales in a strategic perspective, and how to manage them. - An in-depth understanding of a business case, both at seller and buyer - Experience in using theories, models, tools and methods for project sales and management of projects in a professional context - Understanding the differences in project sales in B2B and B2G. - Understanding project management in B2C, B2B and B2G.